ybracke/transnormer/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/lib/
 ```

-* If you have multiple GPUs available and want to use only one (here: the GPU with index `1`):
+* If you have multiple GPUs available and want to use only one (e.g. the GPU with index `1`):
   * `export CUDA_VISIBLE_DEVICES=1`
   * Set `gpu = "cuda:0"` in [config file](#1-select-gpu)
 * `export TOKENIZERS_PARALLELISM=false` to get rid of parallelism warning messages